hive-engine/nitrous/src/app/help/en/tos.md

 ## 25. Contact Information

-Notices to this site’s operators should be directed to legal@hive.blog.
+Notices to this site’s operators should be directed to legal@hive.io.